Eisen9/cool_tips/Git_GitHub/branches.md

 * while in the new branch, commit your changes
 `git commit -m "my changes" `

 * at this stage, you have my-new-branch locally.
-If you want to have it remotly, on GitHub, you can run: `git push --set-upstream origin my-new-branch`
+If you want to have it remotely, on GitHub, you can run: `git push --set-upstream origin my-new-branch`

 * see your commits:
 `git log`